 - Solve business and organizational problems using analytical and critical thinking skills.

 Our online B.B.A. in Accounting degree accepts applications from first-time freshmen, as well as students with some college credit.
-To apply for the B.B.A. in Accounting degree online from Utica College, you’ll need the following:
+To apply for the B.B.A. in Accounting degree online from Utica University, you’ll need the following:

 - Completed application

 - 2.5 minimum GPA for transfer credit